-It is the cultural heart of New Zealand, home to dozens of galleries and museums, both the National Symphony Orchestra and Ballet and the centre of New Zealand’s now booming film and theatre industry.
+Wellington is the cultural heart of New Zealand, home to dozens of galleries and museums, both the National Symphony Orchestra and Ballet and the centre of New Zealand’s now booming film and theatre industry.
 Wellington also boasts extraordinary natural beauty, located between the stunning harbour and picture perfect green hills.
 The climate is mild with temperatures typically ranging between 11°C in the Winter and 20°C in the Summer, ideal for enjoying the outdoors all year round.
-Costs of living are lower than Auckland and many Australian Cities yet salaries are, on average, the highest in New Zealand, so moving to Wellington could also make great financial sense for potential Expats.
+Cost of living is lower than Auckland and many Australian Cities yet salaries are, on average, the highest in New Zealand, so moving to Wellington could also make great financial sense for potential Expats.
 With culture, beauty and great opportunities, Wellington really is the little capital that could.

-Areas to Live
+Areas to Live in Wellington

 As part of our international removals to New Zealand service, we like to look after our customers from start to finish, including acquainting you with your new home city.
 Below are a few areas to consider when moving to Wellington.